sonofmath/vue_firebase/README.md

 Check http://localhost:8080

 ### Firebase
-Open free Firebase account and start a new project.
+Open free Firebase account and start a new project
-Click "Add Firebase to your Web App".
+Click "Add Firebase to your Web App"
-Copy the 'databaseURL' and the 'projectId'.
+Copy the 'databaseURL' and the 'projectId'

 Run this inside your project
 ```